TOKYO ELECTRON LIMITED

 Major human resource development programs (Japan)

-Leader Training MBA courses, management skills, reflection round table, etc. Equip executives and managers with the essential skills through practical case studies, fostering external networking and a culture of learning.
+Leader Training Management skills, communication enhancement, cross-industry exchange training, etc. Equip executives and managers with the essential skills through practical case studies, fostering external networking and a culture of learning. ・Regular employees

 Workshops (AI, Plasma, Simulation, Clean Energy, Semiconductor Devices), analytical technique seminars, etc.